perlun/perlun.eu.org/_i18n/en/_posts/2017-10-22-powerline-network-to-the-playhouse.md

 Now this is interesting!
 The results are actually _much worse_ here.
 That's not really very strange at all in fact, since I now plugged the "receiver" (Powerline + WiFi) very close to some of the utility equipment heating up the house etc., likely with a lot of electrical interference.
 I think I'll move both the _transmitter_ and _receiver_ now to different outlets, to see what the "practical maximum" we can get with this equipment actually is.

 Said and done, here are the results.
-Both the transmitter and receiver were in the hosue during this test:
+Both the transmitter and receiver were in the house during this test:

 ![Speedtest with both transmitter and receiver inside house]( /images/2017-10-22-powerline-network-to-the-playhouse-in-house.png)